What is a mortgage broker and should you use one?

 A mortgage broker is unlikely to be necessary in all situations and there are some limitations to what they offer that are useful to understand.

-Selection of lenders: Most brokers offer loans from a broad range of lenders but they do not have access to all providers in the market.
+Most brokers offer loans from a broad range of lenders but they do not have access to all providers in the market.
 It may be possible to find a cheaper loan by shopping around yourself.

-Incentives: Brokers earn money from the lenders whose loans they sell, and can be offered extra perks by lenders if they reach certain targets.
+Brokers earn money from the lenders whose loans they sell, and can be offered extra perks by lenders if they reach certain targets.
 You’ll need to understand these commission structures to understand what incentives could be at play for the broker.

-Finding the right broker: Like any other industry, some mortgage brokers are better than others.
+Like any other industry, some mortgage brokers are better than others.
 You’ll need to research brokers carefully (as well as then deciding which home loan is best).
 That's why it's worth weighing up the pros and cons of using a broker to see if their services are right for you.

 How do mortgage brokers earn money?